thealeksander/frontend-project-lvl1/README.md

 https://asciinema.org/a/bwFlrDK62cXz5mPiKGQ0O9LEl
 https://asciinema.org/a/EjWxn1ADIGAV4cgBYH0T8SNFo

 The project has name "Frontend-project-lvl1".
-It's my first project.
-It has five mini-games to have general logic.
-Also it has Makefile that has four commands.
+It's my first project. it has Makefile that has four commands.
+Also the project has five mini-games to have general logic.
+You can see above the five links.
+It's links of video that show like looks games.
 The project has been developed to learn to make environment of job.